-NCI has been broadcasting in Northern Manitoba since September of 1971, providing Aboriginal language and cultural programming.
-The vision and initiative to create an Aboriginal radio station came from the grassroots.
+NCI has been broadcasting in Northern Manitoba since September of 1971, providing Indigenous language and cultural programming.
+The vision and initiative to create an Indigenous radio station came from the grassroots.
 A group of people from Cross Lake, Wabowden, and South Indian Lake were instrumental in forming a committee which later evolved into NCI.

 In 1985, NCI ventured into television production.
 NCI-TV programs have appeared on CBC Manitoba, North of Winnipeg, and on the Aboriginal Peoples Television Network (APTN).
 NCI-TV has produced hundreds of programs, including current affairs programs and children shows.

 NCI is a non-profit organization and, as an educational/cultural entity, has registered charity status.
-NCI radio is regarded as “The Voice of Aboriginal People”.
-Throughout Manitoba NCI is a very real part of the Aboriginal community – the same as trapping, fishing, and bannock!
+NCI radio is regarded as “The Voice of Indigenous People”.
+Throughout Manitoba NCI is a very real part of the Indigenous community – the same as trapping, fishing, and bannock!
 The NCI-FM radio network currently reaches 98% of Manitoba: from Churchill to Winnipeg – “you are in NCI country!”
-We are the first and only Aboriginal radio network of our kind in Manitoba.
+We are the first and only Indigenous radio network of our kind in Manitoba.

 Throughout our history, NCI has operated within tight financial constraints.
 NCI receives some federal government funding through the Northern Native Broadcast Access Program under the Department of Canadian Heritage.